Scalar curvature comparison of rotationally symmetric sets: Introduction

 \section{Introduction}

 Let $(M^3, g)$ be a compact Riemannian 3-manifold with nonnegative scalar curvature $R_g$.
 Assume its boundary $\partial M$ is diffeomorphic to some embedded surface in $\mathbb{R}^3$.
 Using this diffeomorphism, we can identify $\partial M$ with its image in $\mathbb{R}^3$ and we can also identify a tubular neighborhood of $\partial M$ with a tubular neighborhood of the image.
-Now let $H_{\partial M}$ denote the mean curvature of $\partial M$ in $M$ computed with respect to $g$ and $\bar{H}_{\partial M}$ denote the mean curvature of $\partial M$ in $M$ computed with respect to the Euclidean metric $\delta$, and let $\sigma$ and $\bar{\sigma}$ be the induced metric of $\partial M$ from $g$ and $\delta$, Gromov (see {\cite[Section 5.8.1]{gromov-four-2021}}; \text{{\itshape{spin}}} \text{{\itshape{extremality}}} \text{{\itshape{of}}} \text{{\itshape{doubly}}} \text{{\itshape{punctured}}} \text{{\itshape{balls}}}) showed the following for the standard unit ball.
+Now let $H_{\partial M}$ denote the mean curvature of $\partial M$ in $M$ computed with respect to $g$ and $\bar{H}_{\partial M}$ denote the mean curvature of $\partial M$ in $M$ computed with respect to the Euclidean metric $\delta$, and let $\sigma$ and $\bar{\sigma}$ be the induced metric of $\partial M$ from $g$ and $\delta$, Gromov (see {\cite[Section 5.8.1]{gromov-four-2021}}; \text{{\itshape{spin}}}-\text{{\itshape{extremality}}} \text{{\itshape{of}}} \text{{\itshape{doubly}}} \text{{\itshape{punctured}}} \text{{\itshape{balls}}}) showed the following (not rigorously) for the standard unit ball via stable capillary surface with varying prescribed contact angles (in his terminology, stable $\mu$-bubble). \begin{theorem} Assume that the boundary $\partial M$ of $(M^3, g)$ is diffeomorphic to a standard 2-sphere, and satisfies the comparisons of the mean curvature $H_{\partial M} \geq \bar{H}_{\partial M}$ and of the induced metrics $\sigma \geq \bar{\sigma}$, then $(M, g)$ is flat. \end{theorem}